Encoding a magic state with beyond break-even fidelity

 Finally, we compare our error-suppressed preparation procedure to a state preparation experiment performed using physical qubits.
 We mark the lowest infidelity we obtained over all of the adjacent pairs of physical qubits on the 27 qubit device, $(2.4 \pm 0.3) \times 10^{-2}$, with a red line in Fig.~\ref{fig:datafig1}.
 Remarkably, all fidelities for all of our error-suppressed magic-state preparation schemes exceed the fidelity of a simple experiment to prepare the CZ state with physical qubits.

-{\bf Discussion.} To summarize, we have presented a scheme that encodes an input magic state with a fidelity higher than we can achieve with any pair of physical qubits on the same device using basic entangling operations.
-This improvement in fidelity, that takes us beyond the break even point set by basic physical qubit operations, can be attributed to quantum error correction which suppresses noise that accumulates during our preparation circuit.
+{\bf Discussion.} We have presented a scheme that encodes an input magic state with a fidelity higher than we can achieve with any pair of physical qubits on the same device using basic entangling operations.
+This improvement in fidelity, that takes us beyond the break-even point set by basic physical qubit operations, can be attributed to quantum error correction which suppresses the noise that accumulates during state preparation.

+The yield of magic states benefited from the use of dynamic circuits where mid-circuit measurements condition gate operations in real time.
+Remarkably, we find that the operation is sufficiently rapid that its execution came at only a small cost in output state fidelity on the superconducting device.
+Such dynamic circuits are essential to future quantum-computing architectures as they will be needed, for example, to perform magic-state distillation circuits~\cite{Bravyi2005universal, Maier2013magic, Chamberland2022building} and gate teleportation~\cite{Knill2005, Gottesman2014}, and as well as many other measurement-based methods~\cite{RAUSSENDORF2006, Bombin_2009, Fowler2012surface, Horsman_2012, Paetznick2013, Anderson2014, landahl2014quantum, Bombin_2015, Bombin_2016, Yoder2016, Brown2017poking, Brown2020universal, Brown2020aFault, Cohen2022LowOverhead, thomsen2022lowoverhead, kesselring2022anyon} that have been proposed to complete a universal set of logic gates.

-We have shown that experimental progress has reached a point where we can engineer and develop small gadgets that will impact on the resource cost of large-scale quantum computers.
+We have shown that experimental progress has reached a point where we can make prototype gadgets that can impact the resource cost of large-scale quantum computers.